-A type of lacquer, high-gloss is able to bounce light, creating the sense of more space as well as adding aesthetic interest.
-The last word in lustrous, this speciality finish offers slick magnetism and undeniable wow factor.
+A type of lacquer, high-gloss can bounce light, creating a sense of more space as well as adding aesthetic interest.
+The last word in lustrous, this speciality finish offers slick magnetism and an undeniable wow factor.

-That said, high-gloss is not the easiest finish to style.
+That said, gloss furniture is not the easiest finish to style.
 You need to consider the nature of your space, decide whether you want a subtle high-gloss accent or a major statement piece, and pick the right colours and textures for the rest of the room.

-Here’s everything you need to know about styling high-gloss furniture in your home.
+Here’s everything you need to know about styling gloss furniture in your home.

-If you’re new to the high-gloss trend, begin by experimenting with a single piece of furniture with a high-gloss finish.
+If you’re new to the high-gloss trend, begin by experimenting with a single piece of furniture with this finish.
 This will allow you to become accustomed to the style and see how it works in your home.

 You might opt for a side table, for example, such as DAVIDSON’s Hester Occasional Table, with its Art Deco-inspired form and sultry high-gloss Macassar ebony finish.
 Similarly elegant is our Ophelia Console, with its swooping pedestal and high-gloss metallic grey eucalyptus finish.

 Want something more high-impact?
 Check out our Melrose Coffee Table, with its contrasting sycamore black and high-gloss white lacquer—a masterpiece in monochrome.